mr-forty-seven/port/content/authors/admin/_index.md

 * Private email setup and using alias and relay domains.
 * Self-host encrypted notes taking app for building my KB.
 * Daily drive Ubuntu.

-But, Isn't this too much work and waste of time?
-Nope!
-This is what i like doing in my free time all the time and keep myself busy :p